-As you craft your list of prospective institutions, you’ll want to look at the considerations that are most important to you and where you will fit best.
+As you craft your list of prospective institutions, you’ll want to look at the considerations that are most important to you and where you will fit in best—not just if a school is ranked #1 in the country or has a name you recognize.
 Here are some factors and questions to consider:

 It’s important to narrow down your search to schools that will be a good fit for your academic preparation and goals.
 Are you interested in research?
 Do you thrive in a challenging academic environment?
 Do you prefer independent learning or discussion-based classes, or are you most comfortable soaking up a lecture and processing the information on your own?
 What academic majors are you considering?
 What are the mid-ranges of test scores and GPAs for admission?

 As an international student, you should find out where your classmates will be from (the United States?
 Other countries?
 How many and where?).
 Does the college cultivate a passion for study abroad or cross-cultural communication?
 What is support like for international students: Will you feel welcome there?
 Are there host families?
 Will you have access to an international student orientation?

 Location and size

 Do you see yourself in a large city, a cozy suburban campus, or a sprawling campus in a small town?
 Does the idea of snow excite you or terrify you?
 What are the people like and how many of them are there: 1,000 other students…10,000…40,000?

 If only I had a dollar for every university presentation that describes a campus as “just like Harry Potter!”
 This description is often used because it’s truly difficult to capture the campus experience through a PowerPoint presentation.
 But interactions with staff, faculty, alumni, and current students can help you find out what students do on weekends, how many students are in a class on average, what the residential experience is like, etc. Start thinking about what you want most from your college experience to help guide your research.